Table of Contents

 - Skills/Materials required– An undergrad background in accounting and finance will help you secure a bookkeeping gig.

-If you are an extrovert who enjoys public interaction, then this side-hustle is pitch-perfect for you.
+If you are an extrovert who enjoys public interaction, this side-hustle is pitch-perfect.

-Being a brand promoter and ambassador will also prove to be a great learning curve if you are completing your college degree in marketing, sales, or other similar subjects.
+Being a brand promoter and ambassador will also prove a great learning curve if you complete your college degree in marketing, sales, or other similar subjects.

 - Average salary– $20-25 per hour